-The new Student Union serves as the community center of campus, a central gathering space for students, faculty, staff, alumni, and guests.
+The Student Union serves as the community center of campus, a central gathering space for students, faculty, staff, alumni, and guests.
 Complementing the academic experience, the Student Union is committed to student development and learning, civic engagement and discourse, multiculturalism, healthy living, and sustainability.

 Located on the site of the former Carolyn P. Brown Memorial University Center, the Student Union is the largest construction project in the history of the University of Tennessee.
 When completed, it will measure approximately 390,000 square feet, nearly doubling the size of the former University Center.